 - Resident of City may institute a civil action within 2 years.
 Recovery of 50% of up to 3 times the amount of the unlawful contribution or expenditure.

 - Resident of City may sue for injunctive relief to enjoin violations.

 - Court costs (including reasonable attorney fees) may be awarded to prevailing party - resident bringing the action or the candidate accused of violating Chapter 2.74 of the Ordinance.

-You can read the complete Santa Clara Political Campaign Finance Reform Act here.
+For more information, please view the Santa Clara Political Campaign Finance Reform Act.